IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 # Experimental version of Marlowe validator for Cardano, with minimal dependencies

+The `marlowe` directory contains three packages:

+- Validator source code: `marlowe-internal`
+- Benchmarking: `marlowe`
+- Executable: `marlowe-validators`

 ## `marlowe-internal`

 This package is a fully representative version of the Marlowe validator on chain, currently.
-(See the "Managing versions" section below) It is primarily for benchmarking/profiling Marlowe scripts.
+(See the "Managing versions" section below) It is primarily for measuring budgets/performance of Marlowe scripts.

 Marlowe is a platform for financial products as smart contracts.
 [Marlowe-Cardano](https://github.com/input-output-hk/marlowe-cardano) is an implementation of Marlowe for the Cardano blockchain, built on top of Plutus.